 - Likes to live in open space and also

 Who Should Not Consider Upsizing?

-Upsizing is definitely not fine for the homeowners who do not enjoy activities like home maintenance.
+Upsizing is definitely not fine for homeowners who do not enjoy activities like home maintenance.
 Because after all, you will be moving from a small space to a larger one.
 The area will magnify and taking care of the two-bedroom set will comparatively be easier than cleaning and taking care of the three-bedroom set.
-Larger homes require more effort in their upkeep because such homes are more likely to have outdoor grounds, rooms, seasonal upkeep of mechanical systems.
+Larger homes require more effort in their upkeep because such homes are more likely to have outdoor grounds, rooms, and seasonal upkeep of mechanical systems.
 Efforts are not only required in terms of cleaning the space with cloth, soap, and water but also the maintenance can get costly and time-consuming.